Aml286/Devops-Jenkins-ci/README.md

-### Project Overview:

-This project sets up a Continuous Integration (CI) pipeline using Jenkins on AWS EC2 instances, integrated with various tools for code quality analysis, build automation, and notifications.

-### Technologies:

-AWS EC2: Provides the compute resources for running Jenkins, Nexus, and SonarQube.
-SonarQube: Analyzes code quality and detects issues.
-Checkstyle: A code analysis tool used to ensure coding standards.
-Maven: Used for building the project.
-Jenkins: The CI server that orchestrates the build and deployment pipeline.
-Git: Version control system to manage code changes.
-Slack: Sends notifications about build and deployment statuses.
-Nexus: Manages and stores artifacts.

-## Steps:

-Login to AWS Account: Access your AWS account.
-Create Key Pair: Generate SSH keys for secure access.
-Create Security Group: Define security rules for Jenkins, Nexus, and SonarQube.
-Create EC2 Instances: Launch instances for Jenkins, Nexus, and SonarQube with appropriate user data scripts.
-Post Installation:
-Set up Jenkins and install necessary plugins.
-Configure Nexus and set up repositories.
-Verify SonarQube installation.
-Git:
-Create a GitHub repository and migrate your code.
-Integrate GitHub with VSCode for development and testing.
-Build Job with Nexus Integration: Set up Jenkins jobs that interact with Nexus for artifact management.
-GitHub Webhook: Configure webhooks to trigger Jenkins builds on code changes.
-SonarQube Server Integration: Integrate SonarQube with Jenkins to perform code quality checks.
-Nexus Artifact Upload Stage: Configure Jenkins to upload build artifacts to Nexus.
-Slack Notification: Set up Slack notifications for build and deployment statuses.
+#### CI/CD Pipeline with Jenkins on AWS EC2
+This project sets up a Continuous Integration (CI) and Continuous Delivery (CD) pipeline using Jenkins on AWS EC2 instances.
+It integrates several tools such as SonarQube for code quality analysis, Nexus for artifact storage, Maven for build automation, and Slack for notifications.
+The pipeline is designed to automate the process of building, testing, analyzing, and deploying code.

+### Table of Contents
+Project Overview
+Technologies Used
+Pre-requisites
+Pipeline Flow
+Step-by-Step Installation
+Additional Integrations
+Slack Notifications

+### Project Overview
+The CI/CD pipeline is structured to automate and streamline the software development process.
+It starts with developers committing code to a Git repository, followed by Jenkins orchestrating the build, test, and deployment pipeline.
+The pipeline includes static code analysis with SonarQube and Checkstyle, artifact storage with Nexus, and real-time notifications with Slack.

+### Technologies Used
+- AWS EC2: Hosts Jenkins, Nexus, and SonarQube.
+- Jenkins: Central server that manages and runs the CI/CD pipeline.
+- SonarQube: Analyzes the code for quality and security issues.
+- Checkstyle: Ensures that the code follows coding standards.
+- Maven: Automates the build process.
+- Git: Version control system for tracking code changes.
+- Nexus: Stores built artifacts like WAR files and downloads from it dependencies
+- Slack: Provides real-time notifications for pipeline statuses.

+### Pre-requisites
+Before starting, make sure you have the following:

+- AWS Account: Required to provision EC2 instances for Jenkins, SonarQube, and Nexus.
+- GitHub Account: Store your project’s code and manage version control.
+- Security Groups: Set up security rules to allow inbound traffic to Jenkins (port 8080), Nexus (port 8081), and SonarQube (port 9000).
+### Pipeline Flow
+- Code Commit: Developers push code to a GitHub repository.
+- Jenkins Build: Jenkins automatically triggers a build based on the code push (triggered by GitHub webhook).
+- Build & Test: Jenkins builds the project using Maven, skipping tests initially.
+- Unit Testing: Jenkins runs unit tests.
+- Code Quality Analysis: SonarQube and Checkstyle analyze the code for bugs, code smells, and vulnerabilities.
+- Quality Gate Check: Jenkins verifies that the code passes the quality gates set in SonarQube.
+- Artifact Storage: Successful builds are packaged and uploaded to Nexus for version control.
+- Notifications: Slack sends notifications at different stages of the pipeline, including build success, failure, and code quality results.
+### Step-by-Step Installation
+- Step 1: AWS Setup
+Login to AWS: Access your AWS account and navigate to the EC2 dashboard.
+Create Key Pair: Generate an SSH key pair to access your EC2 instances securely.
+Create Security Groups: Create security groups to allow traffic to Jenkins (8080), Nexus (8081), and SonarQube (9000).
+- Step 2: Launch EC2 Instances
+Jenkins Instance: Launch an EC2 instance for Jenkins and configure it using a user data script to install Jenkins and the required plugins.
+Nexus Instance: Launch a separate EC2 instance for Nexus.
+Set up and configure repositories for your project artifacts.
+SonarQube Instance: Launch another EC2 instance for SonarQube.
+Verify that SonarQube is installed and accessible via its IP.
+- Step 3: Post-Installation Setup
+Jenkins Setup: Access Jenkins through the public IP of the EC2 instance and complete the initial setup.
+Install the required GitHub, Maven, SonarQube, and Nexus integration plugins.
+Nexus Setup: Configure Nexus to store artifacts from Jenkins builds.
+Create repositories for storing snapshots and releases.
+SonarQube Setup: Ensure SonarQube is set up correctly and is integrated with Jenkins for code quality checks.
+- Step 4: GitHub Setup
+Create a GitHub Repository: Store your project code in a GitHub repository.
+Integrate with VSCode: Use VSCode for local development, and push changes to GitHub.
+Ensure GitHub webhooks are configured to trigger Jenkins builds.
+- Step 5: Configure Jenkins Jobs
+Build Job: Configure a Jenkins job that builds the project using Maven and runs unit tests.
+SonarQube Job: Add a stage to the Jenkins job that performs code quality analysis using SonarQube and Checkstyle.
+Artifact Upload: Add a step in Jenkins to upload build artifacts to Nexus.
+- Additional Integrations
+GitHub Webhook
+Purpose: Automatically triggers a Jenkins build whenever a new commit is pushed to the GitHub repository.
+Configuration: Set up webhooks in your GitHub repository settings, pointing to your Jenkins instance.
+Nexus Repository
+Purpose: Stores the build artifacts (e.g., WAR files) generated by Jenkins.
+Configuration: Set up repositories in Nexus to store snapshots and releases.
+SonarQube Quality Gates
+Purpose: Ensures code quality meets defined thresholds before allowing the pipeline to proceed.
+Configuration: Integrate SonarQube with Jenkins to run quality checks on the code.
+Slack Notifications
+Purpose: Sends real-time notifications to a Slack channel about the status of the CI/CD pipeline.
+Configuration: Use the Slack Jenkins plugin to send notifications about the build and deployment status to a designated Slack channel.
+Notifications can include success, failure, and quality gate results.

 ### CI Architecture: